jukrb0x/HumanFallFlat/README.md

 We recommend using Visual Studio to build the solution and generate the Assembly-CSharp.dll file:

-&nbsp;&nbsp;Open Assembly-CSharp.sln file by Visual Studio IDE;
+　　Open Assembly-CSharp.sln file by Visual Studio IDE;
-&nbsp;&nbsp;Choose "Assembly-CSharp" from the "Solution Explorer" on the right;
+　　Choose "Assembly-CSharp" from the "Solution Explorer" on the right;
-&nbsp;&nbsp;Right click the item, choose "Build" menu;
+　　Right click the item, choose "Build" menu;
-&nbsp;&nbsp;Then you can see the result of building at the bottom.
+　　Then you can see the result of building at the bottom.

 <br />

 Build Visual Studio solution through the /src/Assembly-CSharp.csproj file:

-&nbsp;&nbsp;Open /src/Assembly-CSharp.csproj file by Visual Studio IDE;
+　　Open /src/Assembly-CSharp.csproj file by Visual Studio IDE;
-&nbsp;&nbsp;Choose "References" from the "Solution Explorer" on the right;
+　　Choose "References" from the "Solution Explorer" on the right;
-&nbsp;&nbsp;Right click the item, choose "Add Reference..." menu;
+　　Right click the item, choose "Add Reference..." menu;
-&nbsp;&nbsp;Choose "Browse" on the left of the pop-up "Reference Manager" dialog, then click "Browse" button at the bottom;
+　　Choose "Browse" on the left of the pop-up "Reference Manager" dialog, then click "Browse" button at the bottom;
-&nbsp;&nbsp;According to the system version used, select different folders under the "reference" folder and import all the dll files;
+　　According to the system version used, select different folders under the "reference" folder and import all the dll files;
-&nbsp;&nbsp;Click "Add" button, a prompt box indicating the failure to introduce "mscorlib.dll" may pop up, click "OK" directly;
+　　Click "Add" button, a prompt box indicating the failure to introduce "mscorlib.dll" may pop up, click "OK" directly;
-&nbsp;&nbsp;Click "Project"->"Assembly-CSharp Properties" in the menu bar to enter the project property settings;
+　　Click "Project"->"Assembly-CSharp Properties" in the menu bar to enter the project property settings;
-&nbsp;&nbsp;Set the "Target Framework" to ".NET Framework 3.5";
+　　Set the "Target Framework" to ".NET Framework 3.5";
-&nbsp;&nbsp;Close the page and continue to generate according to the above "Using Visual Studio to build the solution".
+　　Close the page and continue to generate according to the above "Using Visual Studio to build the solution".

 <br />